rokucommunity/vscode-brightscript-language/README.md

   - `rootDir`: This is the relative path to the libraries source code.
 Since this is a relative path your library source does not need to be in the same work space.
   - `outFile`: The name of the zip file that your channel code will download as a component library.
 You can use values in your outFile string such as `${title}` to be inferred from the libraries manifest file.
   - `files`: A file path or file glob that should be copied to the deployment package.
 - `componentLibrariesPort`: Port to access component libraries.
-Default: `8080`
+Default: `8080`s
-- `componentLibrariesOutDir`: Output folder the component libraries will be hosted in.
-Default: `"${workspaceFolder}/libs"`

 **Example:**